d12frosted/elpa-mirror/gnu/denote-readme.txt

     which is added after the front matter ([The denote-templates option]).

+  • `signature': - Prompts for an arbitrary string that can be used to establish a sequential relationship between files (e.g. 1, 1a, 1b, 1b1, 1b2, …).
+Signatures have no strictly defined function and are up to the user to apply as they see fit.
+One use-case is to implement Niklas Luhmann’s Zettelkasten system for a sequence of notes (Folgezettel).
+Signatures are not included in a file’s front matter and are not shown in the description of a link.
+They are reserved solely for creating a sequence in a file listing, at least for the time being.

   The prompts occur in the given order.

   If the value of this user option is nil, no prompts are used.
 The